sagars729/ServiceNow/README.md

   <img src="/pytest_terminal.png" alt="Terminal Output"/>
 </p>

 This repository details my project for the Division of Information Technology at the University of Maryland on automating Service Now testing using Selenium WebDriver.

-This project has been moved to Bitbucket.
-If you have the correct authorization, access this project [here](https://bitbucket.umd.edu/projects/SOFTWAREDEVELOPMENTSUPPORT/repos/servicenowautomation/browse)
+This is the latest version of this project, but it is also available on Bitbucket.
+If you have the correct authorization, you can access this project [here](https://bitbucket.umd.edu/projects/SOFTWAREDEVELOPMENTSUPPORT/repos/servicenowautomation/browse).

 1. [Running This Project](#Running-This-Project)
 2. [Interpreting Results](#Interpreting-Results)